 When stories are passed down from generation to generation, small details and unprecise facts might be dropped and forgotten along the way.
 The camera created by man prevents this from happening as we have the ability to freeze time and capture moments that will never return.

 The first camera invented was heavy, a fuss to operate, and had no added features or filters like we have today.
 Besides being smaller and lighter, making it possible to carry around, the quality of photographs these days, has turned this into an art, introducing top photographers, bringing objects and people, to life.

 It is so easy these days to transfer your data on a USB key, transfer information through Bluetooth, send an image on your WhatsApp and save it on your mobile device.
 But how was data stored years ago before all these technology delights were invented?
 Believe it or not, paper cards were used.
 It is only natural to ask, what did they do when a cup of coffee was spilled nearby?

-Those born over 30 years ago, memory cards are as common as cars, and they could not imagine storing information on any other material.
+For those born over 30 years ago, memory cards were as common as cars, and they could not imagine storing information on any other material.

 The first motorcycle resembles a big bike.
 A big bike with an engine.
 The thrill of riding one of these down a curvey road was probably there even on the old version of the motorbike.
 However, technology and engineering have definitely turned the modern motorbike, as we know it today, into a road monster.

 The fastest motorbike these days is the Dodge Tomahawk reaching 420 mph, it costs over 500K dollars, and looks slightly better than the one Gottlieb Daimler created in the late 1890s.